devcircle-space/node-multi-file-upload/README.md

 -   Clone the project and run `npm i` to install all dependencies.
 -   By default, application starts up at `PORT=4001`
+-   Make sure to provide your own MongoDB URI for upload functionality to work

 ## API Endpoints